jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 &nbsp;

-[SponsorBlock](https://sponsor.ajay.app/) - SponsorBlock is a crowdsourced extension that lets anyone submit the start and end times of sponsored segments and other segments of YouTube videos
+[SponsorBlock](https://sponsor.ajay.app/) - SponsorBlock is a free and open-source browser extension designed to skip sponsorship segments in YouTube videos.
+The extension relies on a user-submitted database to identify sponsorships in videos.
+Extension users can submit segments in videos and vote on segments others have submitted.

+&nbsp;

 > ##### [Firefox](https://addons.mozilla.org/en-US/firefox/addon/sponsorblock/), [Chrome](https://chrome.google.com/webstore/detail/sponsorblock-for-youtube/mnjggcdmjocbbbhaepdhchncahnbgone?hl=en)

 &nbsp;